-Figure 10.8.2.2.3-1: Passive join to group call

 This procedure happens after the MCPTT group call is established.
 The group call announcement including the parameters for the media transfer has been performed periodically, in order for the MCPTT client later to join the MCPTT group call.

 The MCPTT client 4 enters the coverage of the MCPTT group call lately.

+Figure 10.6.3.4-1: Passive join to group call

 1. MCPTT client 2 sends the group call announcement message.
 This message contains the following parameters such as group identity, group call originator identity, media type, media codec, bandwidth, multicast port number for media, port number for floor control protocol, any encryption key for the media encryption if needed, and optionally confirm mode indication.

 NOTE 1: The group call announcement includes at least one common set of parameters and values for media transfer.
 Additional values per parameter will not be prohibited for the better user experience.